-Charles Huschle, MFA, MA, is a Zen Buddhist hospital chaplain, certified recovery coach, writer, and artist.
+Charles Huschle, MFA, MA, is experienced as a Zen Buddhist hospital chaplain, certified recovery coach, writer, and artist.
 He is trained in providing individual and group critical incident stress management through the International Critical Incident Stress Foundation; meditation, mindfulness, and emotional intelligence to incarcerated persons through Prison Mindfulness Institute; and contemplative care through the New York Zen Center for Contemplative Care, and Naropa University.

 He took Zen vows (jukai) in 2019 at the Upaya Zen Center, Santa Fe, NM.